Table of Contents

 - Retail: For fast, install-free online shopping.

-- Media: For enhanced offline access and swift content delivery.
+- Media: For enhanced offline access and rapid content delivery.

 - Hospitality: For mobile-first booking and customer service.